ggonnella/gfaviz/README.md

 Groups are represented in GfaViz by additional color outlines for the segments in the group.
 Multiple outlines can be nested, as a segment can belong to multiple groups.
 The width of the outline is set by ``--group-width``.
 The colors are set by ``--group-colors``, as a comma separated list for the groups, in the order they are specified in the GFA file.

+To select an entire group from the GUI, double click on a element of the group, by keeping the CTRL key pressed (i.e. adding to the current selection).

 ### Label style options

 Most elements in GFA can have a name, which can be vizualized in GfaViz as a text label.
 The label style options control the vizualization.
 Labels are not visualized by default.